Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Conclusions

-Several works have demonstrated that the history of reionisation is not an instantaneous, redshift-symmetric process \citep[e.g.][]{aubert_2015_EMMA,rsage,21cmFAST_2011}, motivating the inclusion of a physical parameterisation of reionisation \citep{Douspis2015} in the analysis of the latest \Planck~CMB data \citep{Planck2018}, as done in this work.
-With this new framework, it is not the Thomson optical depth $\tau$ that is sampled, but the reionisation history itself, through two meaningful parameters: The reionisation midpoint $\zre$ and endpoint $\zend$, corresponding to the redshift when the hydrogen in the IGM is $50\%$ and $100\%$ ionised, respectively.
-Analysing the \Planck~data, in Sec.~\ref{subsec:res_planck_asym}, we find a value of the Thomson optical depth $\tau=0.056\pm 0.07$ fully consistent with the one obtain using the symmetric model ($\tau=0.054\pm0.007$).
-However, the corresponding most likely reionisation history gives a completely different picture of the high-redshift Universe, where the first light sources light up and start reionising the IGM as soon as $z=15$ ($z=10$ for the instantaneous model, see Fig.~\ref{fig:res_large_scale}).
+Several works have demonstrated that the history of reionisation is not an instantaneous, redshift-symmetric process, motivating the inclusion of a physical parameterisation of reionisation \citep{Douspis2015} in the analysis of the latest \Planck~CMB data \citep{Planck2018}.
+In the framework introduced in this work, it is not the Thomson optical depth $\tau$ that is sampled, but the reionisation history itself, through two meaningful parameters: The reionisation midpoint $\zre$ and endpoint $\zend$, corresponding to the redshift when the Hydrogen in the IGM is $50\%$ and $100\%$ ionised, respectively.
+Analysing the \Planck~data, in Sec.~\ref{subsec:res_planck_asym}, we find a value of the Thomson optical depth $\tau=0.056\pm 0.07$ fully consistent with the one obtained using the fiducial, symmetric model ($\tau=0.054\pm0.007$).
+However, the reionisation history corresponding to this value gives a completely different picture of the high-redshift Universe, where the first light sources light up and start reionising the IGM as soon as $z=15$ (compared to $z=10$ for the instantaneous model, see Fig.~\ref{fig:res_large_scale}).
 Indeed, despite the $A_s$-$\tau$ degeneracy translating into a $A_s$-$\zre$ degeneracy, the \Planck~data alone gives tight constraints on the reionisation history, with a midpoint $\zre=7.4\pm 0.7$ and an upper limit on the end of the process $\zend<7.5$ (95\%~C.L.).
 These results corroborate previous works \citep[e.g.][]{Planck_2016_reio,QinPoulin_2020}, who found that the large-scale CMB data was really only sensitive to the integrated reionisation history, through $\tau$, and not to the details of the process.
-They motivate the new analysis of small-scale CMB temperature power spectrum, designed to exploit the cosmological information included not only in the primary signal, but also in the CMB foregrounds, performed in Sec.~\ref{subsec:res_small_scale}.
+They motivate a new analysis of the small-scale CMB temperature power spectrum, designed to exploit the cosmological information included not only in the primary signal, but also in the CMB foregrounds, as done in Sec.~\ref{subsec:res_small_scale}.